IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/create_invoke.md

   ```bash
   ibmcloud fn action invoke --blocking hello
   ```
+  As you can see, the command outputs two important pieces of information:

+  - The **Activation ID** (`44794bd6aab74415b4e42a308d880e5b`)

   ```bash
   ok: invoked /_/hello with id 44794bd6aab74415b4e42a308d880e5b
   ```

-along with the complete Activation record in JSON format.
-It will include the result of the invocation and the function's result as follows:
+  - along with the complete Activation record in JSON format.
+It will include the result of the invocation and the function's `result` as follows:

   ```json
   "response": {